-Some in Bangladesh election observer group said they regretted involvement
+Exclusive: Some in Bangladesh election observer group say they now regret involvement

-DHAKA (Reuters) - A top official at an observer group that monitored Bangladesh’s election, as well as one of its foreign volunteers, have said they regretted participating.
+DHAKA (Reuters) - A top official at an observer group that monitored Bangladesh’s election, as well as one of its foreign volunteers, have said they regret participating in the process, potentially casting doubt on the credibility of a vote won overwhelmingly by Prime Minister Sheikh Hasina’s ruling alliance.

-The election led to an overwhelming victory and a third successive term For Prime Minister Sheikh Hasina and her ruling alliance, though western governments, including the United States, have called for reports of irregularities at the polls to be investigated.

 The president of the SAARC Human Rights Foundation told Reuters he now believed there should be a fresh vote after hearing first hand accounts from voters and some officials presiding over polling booths that activists from Hasina’s Awami League stuffed ballot boxes the night before the poll and intimidated voters.
 Reuters was not able to independently verify those accounts.